 When it comes to choosing the best medical alert system provider on the market, the one thing that should never be neglected is the company’s response time.
 In case of an emergency, users need immediate attention, therefore it’s crucial to have a live agent pick up the call as soon as possible.

 Luckily, whichever LifeFone medical alert system you choose, they all connect to the company’s in-house response center.
-They offer support in more than 200 languages around the clock, and the response time never exceeds a minute.
+LifeFone offers support in more than 200 languages around the clock, and the response time never exceeds a minute.
 Although we’ve seen better response times within brands from the industry, the average time of around 40 seconds is acceptable.

 In addition, you can always add the unique Caregiver Tools feature to your subscription—a nice highlight of these LifeFone reviews—which only further deepens your connection with the call center.
 For example, you can add Activity Assurance for $6 a month, and you’ll get daily alarms at a preset time to ensure you’re doing fine.
 If you don’t stop the alarm, a live agent calls you and sends help.

 The vast array of additional features at affordable prices is probably among the top reasons people opt for this company as their medical alert provider.
-To top things off, they also offer free spouse monitoring.
+To top things off, LifeFone also offers free spouse monitoring.
 In addition, the fall detection feature is budget-friendly and compatible with all the systems.

 The company also offers customer-friendly terms which include a lifetime subscriber price and an equipment guarantee.
-LifeFone returns are also possible, and if you return the system within 30 days, they’ll return the full sum of your order.
-You can also cancel at any time and pay only for the time you’ve used and there are no activation or equipment fees.
+LifeFone returns are also possible, and if you return the system within 30 days, the company will return the full sum of your order.
+You can also cancel at any time and pay only for the time you’ve used.
+Moreover, there are no activation or equipment fees.